torchbox/django-static-redirects/README.md

 Redirect files are read in-order, with latter redirects taking precedence.

+Redirects can either be just paths, in which case they match all hostnames, or include a hostname.
+Schemes are not included as part of the match.
+If a request contains a querystring, it is ignored, unless a match containing the querystring is found.

 ### CSV files

 CSV files must contain 2 or 3 columns, without a header.
 The first column is the source path, second is the destination URL, and the (optional) third notes whether the redirect is permanent.